dandisy/elorest/README.md

 ### Notes

+    create policies class and register in AuthServiceProvider boot method

     add public property "elorest = true or false" in model class to active/inactive elorest for model add header Accept: application/json in request